theshadow27/docs-mcp-server/README.md

 This method is convenient if you plan to use the `docs-cli` frequently.

-### Method 2: Direct Execution with `npx` (Recommended for MCP Integration)
+### Method 2: Running with Docker (Recommended for MCP Integration)

-Run the server or CLI directly using `npx` without needing a global installation.
-The `-y` flag ensures the package is automatically downloaded if needed.
+Run the server using the pre-built Docker image available on GitHub Container Registry.
+This provides an isolated environment and simplifies setup.

+1.  **Ensure Docker is installed and running.**
-1.  **Run the Server (e.g., for MCP Integration):**
+2.  **Run the Server (e.g., for MCP Integration):**

     ```bash
-    npx -y --package=@arabold/docs-mcp-server docs-server
+    docker run -i --rm \
+      -e OPENAI_API_KEY="your-openai-api-key-here" \
+      -v docs-mcp-data:/data \
+      ghcr.io/arabold/docs-mcp-server:latest
     ```

+    - `-i`: Keep STDIN open, crucial for MCP communication over stdio.
+    - `--rm`: Automatically remove the container when it exits.
+    - `-e OPENAI_API_KEY="..."`: **Required.** Set your OpenAI API key.
+    - `-v docs-mcp-data:/data`: **Required for persistence.** Mounts a Docker named volume (`docs-mcp-data` is created automatically if it doesn't exist) to the container's `/data` directory, where the database is stored.
+You can replace `docs-mcp-data` with a specific host path if preferred (e.g., `-v /path/on/host:/data`).
+    - `ghcr.io/arabold/docs-mcp-server:latest`: Specifies the public Docker image to use.

-    This is the recommended approach for integrating with tools like Claude Desktop or Cline, as it avoids polluting the global namespace and ensures the correct version is used.
+    This is the recommended approach for integrating with tools like Claude Desktop or Cline.

     **Claude/Cline Configuration Example:**
     Add the following configuration block to your MCP settings file (adjust path as needed):